Keep Us Living Campaign

 New Zealand myeloma patients need access to more treatments

-Our campaign focuses on Daratumumab because it’s our greatest need, but we also desperately need Carfilzomib, Elotuzumab and Ixazomib, Belantamab, Talquetamab, Teclistamab, Ixazomib, Isatuximab, Selinexor, Elranatamab and CAR T-cell therapy.
+Our campaign focuses on Daratumumab because it’s our greatest need, but we also desperately need Carfilzomib, Elotuzumab and Ixazomib, Belantamab Mafodotin, Talquetamab, Teclistamab, Ixazomib, Isatuximab, Selinexor, Elranatamab, CAR T-cell therapy and other.

-Myeloma is not curable, but with better treatments in many countries it is now being seen and treated more like a chronic disease, where patients are treated and keep well for increasingly longer.
+Myeloma is not curable (but is starting to be talked about), but with better treatments in many countries it is now being seen and treated more like a chronic disease, where patients are treated and keep well for increasingly longer.

 No new myeloma treatments have been funded in New Zealand for 9 years